ericevanthomas/touchy-hugo/exampleSite/content/location.md

 +++
-description = "this is meta description" image = ""
-title = "LOCATION"
+description = "Follow the location of the Nethermead.
+Our position is updated regularly via satellite." image = "" title = "LOCATION"
 [menu.main]